 Any exterior project involving additions, removal or replacements on the B.C. grounds requires approval from the Grounds Committee.
+Application for a Grounds Committee Modification Packet is obtained at the Office.
 Such projects include, but are not limited to the addition, replacement or removal of the following:

 Important Things to Know